-Landscape degradation by alluvial diamond mining Mwanza, (2018 - Photo: IPIS)
+Landscape degradation by alluvial diamond mining on the border between Shinyanga and Mwanza regions (2018 - Photo: IPIS)

 Seen how environmentally destructive some operations are, it is worrying that a few of them are taking place within protected areas.
 These include forest reserves such as Biharamulo in Geita and Makere in Kigoma.
 It is not against the law to mine in such reserves, but discouraged through high compensation charges.
 The Forest Act imposes a mining fee of ca. USD 650 (TZS 1,505,000) per hectare per year, and an establishment fee of a mineral extraction plant of ca. USD 5,130 (TZS 11,800,000) per hectare per year.